Glue42/core/CONTRIBUTING.md

 If you would like to submit a change, new feature, bugfix or any other improvement, you should open a Pull Request to `master` branch.
 As soon as you open your PR, the CI build will trigger multiple checks, basically it will build and test all packages against a combination of OSs and Node.js versions.
 Make sure to also include the appropriate label to your pull request.

+Keep in mind that we employ the Developer Certificate of Origin (DCO), so make sure to sign all of your commits.

 After your pull request was approved, you will need to squash all of your commits into one for clean merge into `master`.
 Note, that you can squash your commits before the PR also.